ychen-uoft/msFeatureCmp/README.md

 that was provided with the raw data (which was obtained by running one of MaxQuant’s feature finding algorithms on it).

--   Don’t forget to add whatever package was used for plotting
+For the visualization functions, the R package `ggplot2` was used to draw scatter plots and overlays.

 ## References